Already a member? Login here

 When I was about 15 years old, I was always getting into trouble.
 One night, I went out with my best friend and took down about 20 street signs around town in the middle of the night.
 I might have even been drunk.
 We did this on motorcycles.
 We were absolutely insane!
 I did end up returning the street signs to the city a couple of days later when my mom’s boyfriend found them in the garage.

 I also want to note that, in this particular period of my life, I had so many friends it was unbelievable.
 The phone rang constantly.
 I would get calls in the middle of the night asking me to go somewhere and have fun.
 I grew up with a lot of wild kids.
 When I was 25 years old and living in New York City, I turned on the television and saw a kid I knew from my adolescent years on 20/20.
 He was in prison on a charge that was almost silly.
-One guy I knew was thrown in juvenile detention for a few months after he stole a meter maid’s cart and led police on a chase.
+One guy I knew was thrown in juvenile detention for a few months after he stole a meter maid’s cart and led the police on a chase.

 So I started applying myself.
-I ran for an officer position in the student council and won.
+I ran for an officer’s position in the student council and won.
 I tried out for varsity soccer and made the team.
 I exercised daily.
 I started studying a lot.
 I worked as hard as I could.
 By the end of the year, I was a straight ”A” student and had the highest grades in my class.
 I became a completely different person.

 When I returned from Bangkok in the summer after my year of school, I announced to my friends back home that I was different now, had much better grades, and so forth.
 I expected all my friends to be proud of me.
 Instead, they no longer wanted to socialize with me.
-They did not want to be friends with someone who took himself so seriously.
+They didn’t want to be friends with someone who took himself so seriously.
 They were interested in the person I was before.
 Throughout that summer I was depressed because these people were no longer interested in being my friend.

 One morning around 7 a.m., a bunch of former friends showed up at my house in a van.
-They came in, woke me up, made some jokes, and then left.
+They came in, woke me up, made some jokes then left.
 They seemed very wired, and on the way out one of them punched a hole in the screen door.
-They did not seem to know what they were doing.
+They didn’t seem to know what they were doing.
 I found out later this group of friends spent the summer traveling around in the van doing cocaine, and the van was known as the ”coke van.”
 I have never done drugs at all and these guys had entered a completely different realm.
 None of these guys ever did anything with their lives.

-I want to make a point I believe is extremely relevant: as you grow, do not look back.
+I want to make a point I believe is extremely relevant: as you grow, don’t look back.
 Your future will always be better than the past you leave behind.
 There are people who won’t like it when you grow, but your growth should motivate them to improve as well.
 You will find some people will grow right along with you, just in different ways.

-I once received an email from one of our very talented employees requesting that I not point out something very good that this person did in their job.
+I once received an email from one of our very talented employees requesting that I shouldn’t point out something very good that this person did in their job.
 The person was afraid of looking too talented in others’ eyes.
 The mistake many of us make is not allowing ourselves to be all we can be.

 I want to be clear on something else as well: if you start living the life you want and try to be as successful as you really want to be, you will often face external opponents.
 However, the largest obstacle you will ever face is yourself.
 Never stand in the way of your own success.
 Embrace your capabilities.